sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 even before the next stable branch update is released.
 For example, Fedora does this frequently.

-.. note:: If a bug needs to be fixed urgently, file a bug in your
+.. hint:: If a bug needs to be fixed urgently, file a bug in your
           distribution's bug tracker.

 Patches on git master will end up in the next libinput release.
 Once your